juanfont/headscale/docs/running-headscale-container.md

     cd ./headscale
     ```

-1. Create an empty SQlite datebase in the headscale directory:

-    ```shell
-    touch ./config/db.sqlite
-    ```

 1. **(Strongly Recommended)** Download a copy of the [example configuration](https://github.com/juanfont/headscale/blob/main/config-example.yaml) from the headscale repository.

     - Using `wget`: